openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 **Response Type**: 🤖 JSON

 Shows the status of the Broker Microservice.
-This is used by a user to check on the progress of Broker and to help diagnose any potential issues.
+Use this to check on the progress of Broker and to help diagnose any potential issues.
 An annotated example response:

 ```json
 {